San Telmo, Baja California

-San Telmo is a town in Ensenada Municipality, Baja California, located on the Pacific Coast of Mexico.
+San Telmo (Kiliwa: 'Maat kuñaam) is a town in Ensenada Municipality, Baja California, located on the Pacific Coast of Mexico.
 It is also a part of a region in Baja California called Héroes de Chapultepec.

 History

 Labor Protest of 2015

 On March 17, 2015, a strike rose in the state of Ensenada.
 Approximately 300,000 people work in the coastal region of San Quintín and San Telmo —one of Mexico's leading export regions for crops such as strawberries, tomatoes, and cucumbers.
 During the protest, field laborers demanded a higher salary and government benefits such as social security and insurance.
 Before the protest, workers earned around 110 pesos per day with 10 hours of labor.
 Protestors raised up their current issues during the meeting with the representatives but granted negotiations with the Consejo Agricola de Baja California soon ended when Alberto Munoz, the representative of agribusinesses, did not return to the meeting.
 As a response, Fidel Sanchez, a spokesman for the Alliance of national (State and Municipal Organizations for Social Justice) —a partnership of indigenous groups representing laborers —told the agribusinesses representatives that if Munoz does not present himself, he and the protesters cannot be held accountable for what happens.
 United Farm Workers of America (UFW) from the United States decided to support Mexican farm laborers by circulating an online petition that was directed toward major companies such as Driscoll's.

 When negotiations were not met, protestors closed down Transpeninsular Highway —the main highway that is used to export markets in California.
 In order to maintain stability, a myriad of soldiers and local, state, and municipal police were sent to secure the area which was nearby small cities of Mexico such as San Telmo, Camalú, and San Quintín.
 However, the protesters later decided to lift the roadblocks off the highway which deescalated the tension.
 Although some events ended in peace, some did not.
 One of the riot was fueled by the absence of Munoz during the negotiations meeting that was mentioned above.
 The ruthless combat between the protestors and the police left tens of people injured and dead from tear gas and rubber bullets.
 According to Justino Herera, the farmworker leader, 45 were injured and six were transported to the hospital from police attack.

 Due to this violent protest, gas stations, stores, and schools, including El Porvenir Primary School(below), were closed down.
 Because workers were not present, harvesting paused in the greenhouses.

 The strike also impacted most agribusinesses' exports but they returned to full production after a few days with little harm.
 Although their requests were not met, many farmers returned to work.
 However demands such as access to social security, combating child labor, establishing greater security measures, housing for workers, and ensuring labor rights were followed through.